richardtape/content-visibility/readme.txt

 1. Showing the content visibility controls in the content editor sidebar

 == Changelog ==

+= 0.1.4 =
+* Icon used to show blocks which have content visibility rules changes depending on whether a block is shown or hidden.

 = 0.1.3 =
 * Added extra docs for available hooks